-How to Show to ~/Library Folder in MacOS Sierra
+How to Show to ~/Library Folder in MacOS Mojave, High Sierra, Sierra

-The User Library folder is hidden by default in MacOS Sierra, but some advanced users may wish to show and access the ~/Library/ folder, which contains preference files, caches, and application support data.
-We’ll show you how to access the User Library folder quickly, as well as how to set MacOS Sierra Finder to always show the User Library directory.
+The User Library folder is hidden by default in MacOS Catalina, MacOS Mojave, macOS High Sierra, and macOS Sierra, but some advanced users may wish to show and access the ~/Library/ folder, which contains preference files, caches, and application support data.
+We’ll show you how to access the User Library folder quickly, as well as how to set MacOS Mojave / Sierra Finder to always show the User Library directory.

 Because the users ~/Library folder contains important data and files for Mac user accounts and apps to function, it’s generally a good idea to leave the directory and its contents alone unless you have ea specific reason to dig around, and know exactly what you’re doing.
 Casual users have no business in the ~/Library directory.
 And remember, the system level /Library folder is different from the user level ~/Library.

 How to Access User Library in MacOS Mojave, macOS Catalina, and MacOS Sierra